 - email, call or write to us—see below: ‘How to contact us’; and

-- let us have enough information to identify you (eg your full name, address and client or matter reference number);
+- provide enough information to identify yourself (eg your full name, address and client or matter reference number) and any additional identity information we may reasonably request from you;

 - let us know what right you want to exercise and the information to which your request relates.